Pritam738/news-api/README.md

 # News API Documentation
-This documentation provides information on how to use the News API to fetch articles, search for articles by title or author, and customize the number of articles retrieved.
+This documentation provides information on how to use the News API to fetch articles, top head lines, search by keywords.

 ## Run code